Reading Branch real ale pubs

 37 Auckland Road

 A true backstreet ‘local’; find the Roebuck's impressive façade a short walk from the Wokingham Road.
 The comfortable bar stretches right across the frontage while to the rear is a separate sporting area with pool, darts and gaming machines.
-All the big games live on their many screens!
+All Freeview big games live on their many screens!
 There is also a pleasant patio area at the side.
 Parking at rear.
-Two darts teams, pool and football team.
+Fields a darts and poll team.
+Food is served noon to 9pm Monday to Thursday and bar snacks noon to 11pm Friday to Sunday.

 - Rose & Thistle